 These Fast Easy Biscuits are buttery soft and so delicious.
 Drop biscuits that come together in about 20 minutes and are perfect on the side of so many different recipes!

-This easy biscuit recipe is an old one here on Wine & Glue, but it is getting a photo face lift so that I could include some of the step by step photos.
+This easy biscuit recipe is an old one here on Simple Joy, but it is getting a photo face lift so that I could include some of the step by step photos.
 I haven’t made them in a while, and it’s like my kids forgot that they existed and suddenly I am the hero.
 They are definitely my children if carbs make them fall more deeply in love with someone.
 And if making a drop biscuit recipe that takes me about 20 minutes makes me their new favorite parent, I will take it every time.

 WHY THIS IS THE BEST DROP BISCUIT RECIPE

 Love this recipe for so many reasons, but besides being so fast, these are the top ones:

 - These biscuits rise perfectly.